 We can help you and other employees where you work build an organizing committee and establish a union.
 Once you've voted for union representation, CWA will provide research, legislative and technical support to make sure you negotiate a strong union contract with your employer.
 Contracts contain enforceable protections and rights for employees--protections and rights that mean a better life for you and your family.

-If your are interesting in organizing a union in California, Nevada or Hawaii, call us in Sacramento, CA, call 916-921-4500 leave a voicemail with a call back number.
-If you are elsewhere in the United States, please call 1-202-434-1100.
+If your are interested in organizing a union in California, Nevada, Hawaii or Guam, call us in Sacramento, CA, at 916-921-4500 and leave a voicemail with a call back number.
 You can also drop us an e-mail to talk it over.

 Why a Union?